Low-cost carrier: History

 Jetstar is one of the leading long-haul low-cost carriers, operating international medium-to-long-haul flights with widebody aircraft.
-They also oerate regional services with Airbus A320 aircraft.
+They also operate regional services with Airbus A320 aircraft.

 In 2004, Irish Aer Lingus maintained a full service on transatlantic flights while it lowered its prices to compete with Ryanair on short haul.
 Late in 2004, Oasis Hong Kong Airlines offered London to Hong Kong flights from £199, and Canadian Zoom Airlines started selling transatlantic flights between the United Kingdom and Canada for £89.
 In August 2006, Zoom announced a UK subsidiary to offer low-cost long-haul flights to the United States and India, but suspended its operations from 28 August 2008 due to high fuel prices inducing financial problems.

 In 2005, Emirates' Tim Clark viewed long-haul low-cost as inevitable, flights could be operated on 760 seats all-economy Airbus A380s, or 870 for an hypothetical A380 stretch.
-Since 2005, Australia's Jetstar Airways operates international flights, starting with Christchurch, New Zealand.
+Since 2005, Australia's Jetstar operates international flights, starting with Christchurch, New Zealand.
 In late 2006, others followed from Sydney, Melbourne and Brisbane, to popular tourist destinations within 10 hours like Honolulu, Japan, Vietnam, Thailand and Malaysia.
 With new aircraft deliveries, it hopes to fly to the continental US and Europe.

 In April 2006, the industry magazine Airline Business analysed the potential for low-cost long-haul service and concluded that a number of Asian carriers, including AirAsia, were closest to making such a model work.
 On 26 October 2006, Oasis Hong Kong Airlines started flying from Hong Kong Airport to London-Gatwick.
 The lowest prices for flights between Hong Kong to London could be as low at £75 (approximately US$150) per leg (not including taxes and other charges) for economy class and £470 (approximately US$940) per leg for business class for the same route.
 From 28 June 2007, a second long-haul route to Vancouver, British Columbia, was started.
 The company ceased operations on 9 April 2008, after over a billion Hong Kong dollars in losses.

 On 2 November 2007, AirAsia X, a subsidiary of AirAsia and Virgin Group flew its inaugural flight from Kuala Lumpur, Malaysia, to Gold Coast, Australia.
 AirAsia X claims that it is the first true low-cost long-haul carrier since the end of Skytrain.
 In late 2007, Cebu Pacific, the Philippines' largest low-cost carrier, announced non-stop flights from the Philippines to the United States West Coast and other US cities from mid-2009.
 The airline also intends to launch low-cost service to Middle East, where around a million Filipinos are based, and in Europe.
 Flights to Dubai — its first long-haul destination — started in 2013.
 As of September 2024, it operates flights to Dubai daily, to Sydney four times a week, and Melbourne thrice weekly.